 You might also like to add that as well as the new diet alleviating my stomach cramps and pain, I lost weight, stopped bloating, and my lower back symptoms disappeared (provided I stick to no meat/dairy/wheat/sugar of course)!' - Rochelle, Australia

-Preparing for the Diet
+Preparing for Diet to help endometriosis

 Research & theory to the diet

-Diet basics
+Endo Diet basics

 Caution with certain foods